 Fortum generates electricity and heat in an environmentally benign manner using different energy sources.
 The company has energy production in the Nordic countries, Russia, Poland and Great Britain.
 Uniper has power generation mainly in Germany, Russia, the United Kingdom, Sweden, and the Netherlands, as well as heat and steam production mainly in Germany, the Netherlands, and Russia.

-Fortum has increased annual CO2-free power generation from around 15 TWh in 1990 to 44 TWh in 2019 and 64 TWh in 2020.
+Fortum has increased annual CO2-free power generation from around 15 TWh in 1990 to 44 TWh in 2019, 64 TWh in 2020, and 75 TWh in 2021.
 The development has not always been linear, as it includes organic growth, investments, and divestments and variations in hydropower generation also impact the annual figures.
 With approximately 20% of Uniper’s power generation capacity being hydro and nuclear power, Fortum’s CO2-free power generation increased by approximately 60% through the Uniper investment.

 Fortum also has power generation based on fossil fuels, mainly gas, but also coal-fired power generation.
 In Europe, Fortum has a clear path to exit the use of coal in power generation and has committed to be carbon neutral in European generation by 2035 at the latest (Scope 1 and 2 emissions).
-In 2020, Fortum also committed to carbon neutrality in all operations by 2050 at the latest (Scope 1, 2, and 3 emissions), in line with the goals of the Paris agreement.
-Uniper has announced an ambitious phase-out plan for its German hard-coal-fired power generation.
+Fortum is committed to reduce the indirect greenhouse gas emissions of its up and downstream business − Scope 3 GHG emissions − by 35% by 2035 at the latest.
+Fortum is also committed to carbon neutrality in all operations by 2050 at the latest (Scope 1, 2, and 3 emissions), in line with the goals of the Paris agreement.